jbridges373/M38MySequielize/README.md

 - `--add --title="A Movie" (Optional: --actor="An actor's name") `
   > This command inserts a new record into the database, the parameter `--title` cannot be skipped, as the table REQUIRES it.
-- `--list
+- `--list (e.g. node src/app.js --list)`
   > This command lists the records in the Movie database.
-- `--update --newTitle "A Movie" --oldTitle "A movie already on the list"`
+- `--update --newTitle "A Movie" (--newActor "An Actor") --oldTitle "A movie already on the list" (--oldActor "An actor thats already on the list")`
   > This command allows the user to update a movie with new parameters, with optional title/actor fields.
 - `--delete "A Movie already on the list"`
   > This command allows the user to delete a single movie that matches the title they provide.